What Is an Off-Grid Solar System?

 You Need to Know

-• The feasibility of going off-grid depends on your energy usage, system configuration, solar availability, and other factors.
+• Whether off-grid works for you depends on your energy usage, your system configuration, and the solar availability at your site.

-• Grid-tied solar energy setups are typically more affordable and more practical than off-grid systems.
+• Grid-tied solar systems cost less and fit more homes than off-grid systems.

 What is an off-grid solar system?